-JEN has assessed that the timing of other unrelated expenditure is not affected by the options considered in this assessment.
-As a result, this market benefit was not quantified, as it is not considered relevant for distinguishing between options that address the identified need in the Somerton supply area.
+JEN has assessed the timing of other unrelated expenditure is not impacted by the options considered in this assessment.
+Therefore, this market benefit was not quantified as it was not considered to be relevant with respect to differentiating between options that address the identified need in the Somerton supply area.